aws-samples/shopfloor-connectivity/docs/adapters/sql.md

 [SFC Configuration](../core/sfc-configuration.md) > [ProtocolAdapters](../core/sfc-configuration.md#protocoladapters) > [Adapter](../core/protocol-adapter-configuration.md)

-SqlAdapterConfiguration extension the [AdapterConfiguration](../core/protocol-adapter-configuration.md) with properties for the SQL Protocol adapter.
+SqlAdapterConfiguration defines the configuration for the SQL adapter, including database server configurations (DbServers) and protocol-specific settings for connecting to and reading from SQL databases.
+It extends the class  [ProtocolAdapterConfiguration](../core/protocol-adapter-configuration.md)  class to include SQL-specific functionality.

 - [Schema](#sqladapterconfiguration-schema)
 - [Examples](#sqladapterconfiguration-examples)